 By changing the

-If you want to run single processes on possibly different machines on the same network,
+If you want to run Bytewax processes on one or more machines on the same network,

 you can use the